 Wrong.
 I tried to ignore the Muslim women telling me that Islam gave rights to women, convinced as I was that they are victims of the patriarchy, but after a while I decided to look into it (moving to a Muslim country helped).
 Turns out they were right, Islam really did give rights to women, substantial rights too given how women had been treated in the Middle East until that point.
 It has hardly surprising then, that when the Prophet Muhammed’s (SAW) wives, elevated members of Islamic society, began to wear headscarves, other women followed suit.
 It was a mark of pride, of prestige even.
 Within this context, the concept of hijab, when revealed to Prophet Muhammed (SAW), was readily accepted.
 The headscarf is not only a religious requirement then (a requirement of Allah, not of a man – that’s important), but it might also be regarded as symbolic of a religion that improved the status of women as well as a cultural practice.
 In Western societies, where women’s bodies are extremely hypersexualised, the headscarf represents for some Muslim women a position in opposition to this form of misogyny, it represents bodily autonomy.

 To be honest, the headscarf is so ubiquitous in Muslim countries that at some point it’s like how men tend to have short hair while women tend to grow their hair.
 Many societies visibly distinguish between genders but you wouldn’t tell a woman she’s oppressed because she’s got long hair.
-When I lived in Palestine, I discovered that there is a headscarf for every personality type.
+When I visited the West Bank, I discovered that there is a headscarf for every personality type.
 There’s so much room for expression that even if someone is following a cultural norm, religious or not, it does not necessarily mean they are suffering.
 On the contrary, it might represent an important part of their identity, it might be the thing that makes them feel good about going out into the world.

 I would like to mention that there are certain governments that exploit religious concepts, such as hijab, to oppress women.
 As a result, some women see that headscarf as symbolic of violence.
 It is important to understand that it really is complex and there are multiple truths, there are any number of ways in which the headscarf might be perceived.
 What is important is that we do not assume we know better than the person who chooses to wear it.